aligheshlaghi97/asynchronous-python/docs/9. Task Scheduling and Queues: Celery, APScheduler, and Beyond/index.md

 ---
 layout: default
-title: "Chapter 9: Task Scheduling and Queues: Celery, APScheduler, and Beyond"
+title: "Chapter 9: Task Scheduling and Queues: Celery and APScheduler"
 permalink: /chapter9/
 ---

-# Task Scheduling and Queues: Celery, APScheduler, and Beyond
+# Task Scheduling and Queues: Celery and APScheduler
 ## Introduction to Task Scheduling and Queues

 Task scheduling and message queues are essential for handling long-running tasks,